• Skip to main content

 Easy Butter Pecan Cookies Pinterest pin B

-Are you looking for a great no-fail recipe for delicious cookies for the big and little kids in your life?
-How about one that is filled with crunchy roasted pecans and has a buttery rich flavor?
-These Easy Butter Pecan Cookies fit the bill, plus they are soft in the middle and crisp around the edges – a perfect cookie!
+Are you looking for a great, no-fail recipe for delicious cookies for the big and little kids in your life?
+How about one filled with crunchy roasted pecans with a buttery, rich flavor?
+These Easy Butter Pecan Cookies fit the bill, and like my Butterscotch and Chocolate Chip Cookies, and Oatmeal Cranberry Chocolate and Pecan Cookies, they are soft in the middle and crisp around the edges – a perfect cookie!

 Butter Pecan Cookies on a white plate with a glass of milk.

-These Butter Pecan Cookies, like my recipe for Charleston Chewies, is easy to make, don’t require any special ingredients, and come together quickly.
+These Butter Pecan Cookies, like my recipe for Charleston Chewies or this Pecan Sandies Recipe, are easy to make, don’t require any special ingredients, and come together quickly.
 Unlike most cookie recipes, you do have to chill the dough in the refrigerator for three hours, but this extra step is what makes them extra delicious.

-This yummy recipe comes courtesy of my sister and her blog, The Pudge Factor.
+This yummy recipe comes from my sister and her blog, The Pudge Factor.
 If you love creamy Butter Pecan Ice Cream, you will love these tasty cookies.
 The pecans make them uniquely southern, and of course, you could substitute other nuts, but why would you?

 So why not make a batch of these delectable Easy Butter Pecan Cookies today?
 I know you and your family and friends will love them as much as we do!